ITWDiagraph/BoxwriterInterop/README.md

 - **Prompt**: The variable prompt
 - **Data**: The variable data

+`{Get user elements, PrinterName}` is returned if there are no variables in the message.

 ## Set User Elements
-Gets the variable data available for the current message.
-It returns no data if there are no variables in the message.
+Sets the variable data for the current message

-Making a TCP Request on the port *default 2202* with the data
+Making a request with the data

     {Set user elements, PrinterName, Prompt1, Data1, Prompt2, Data2, ...}